The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: LLM use and semantic distinctiveness in US federal research funding

 \section{LLM use and semantic distinctiveness in US federal research funding}

 The rapid and uneven adoption of LLMs prompts another critical line of inquiry: Is greater LLM involvement associated with a shift in the kinds of ideas that enter, and ultimately shape, the federal research portfolio?
 To quantify the positioning of ideas, we measure the semantic distinctiveness of each proposal or award abstract (D1-D4) relative to the agency's recent funding frontier, building on recent work using transformer-based embeddings~\cite{hao2026artificial,scharfmann2025pasteur}.
 Specifically, for grants starting between 2023 and 2025, we compute each abstract's average cosine distance (using SPECTER2~\cite{singh2023scirepeval} embeddings, an established embedding method for scientific texts) to all abstracts funded in the previous year within the same agency.
 We then convert these distances into within-year percentiles, where higher values indicate more distinctive ideas relative to other grants in that agency-year.
+We adopt this distance transformation for interpretability, so that the coefficients can be read as shifts in relative position within the empirical distribution of proposals in the same agency-year.